 - High Early (HE) or Type III)

-Lehigh is using the National Ready Mixed Concrete Association (NRMCA) for the EPD program operator and the Cement Plant EPDs are published on the NRMCA website:
+Lehigh is using the National Ready Mixed Concrete Association (NRMCA) for the EPD program operator.
+The Cement Plant EPDs are available on the NRMCA website:

 - Bellingham EPD